shubhangi1309/food-delivery-service/README.md

 -------------------------- 3  SEPTEMBER 2024-----------------------
 unique key when mapping component so that the only newly added one is rendered & existing one is not re-rendered.

+re-structure app create src folder (source code) seperate file for each component

+export default can be written only once in a file NAMED export & DEFAULT export
 --------------------------  SEPTEMBER 2024-----------------------
 --------------------------  SEPTEMBER 2024-----------------------